-In this blog, we’ve outlined the basic FBA rules you’ll have to follow as a seller of products with a shorter-shelf life.
-Keep in mind: we are NOT talking about perishables.
+In this blog, we’ve outlined the basic Fulfilled by Amazon (FBA) rules you’ll have to follow as a seller of products with a shelf life.
 Thankfully, these rules can be helpful in selling on your own site as well.
 Amazon uses these guidelines for a reason, and implementing them may increase the consistency of your own processes.

 Since Amazon takes into account both the shipping of items and the consumption of items by customers, this means “Best By” and “Sell By” are considered one and the same.
 It also means that any item within 50 days of its expiration date will be disposed of (or a removal order will need to be created by the brand for these items before that point is reached).
 What’s more: should the inventory not be removed by the time it reaches 50 days of expiration, this inventory is subject to disposal and may not be returned to you.
 Did we mention there’d be an impact to your bottom line?
 You’ve already paid for your inventory, so that’s cash you’re not recouping.

 You should also keep in mind that if you are selling an item like vitamins, you must consider the time it takes to consume the product.
 So, if it’s a bottle of 60 pills, Amazon’s disposal date would be 110 days before expiration (60+50=110).
 Anything less than that should be sold through other Amazon fulfillment methods like Fulfilled by Merchant (FBM).

-Amazon always wants to make their processes more efficient, and part of this means being sticklers for easy quality control.
-When it comes to time-sensitive items, expiration dates must be printed clearly on outer boxes (font size 36 or larger), as well as each individual item.
-If you have outer packaging, like individual boxes or shrink wrap, the date must be visible on this outer packaging rather than only the item inside.
+Amazon always wants to make its processes more efficient, and part of this means being sticklers for easy quality control.
+When it comes to time-sensitive items, expiration dates must be printed clearly on outer boxes (font size 36 or larger), as well as on each individual item.
+If you have outer packaging, like separate boxes or shrink wrap, the date must be visible on this outer packaging rather than only the item inside.
 This means that all multi-packs must have the expiration date on the bundle as well as individual items inside.
 Just to complicate things further, Amazon also requires that items with different expiration dates be shipped to them in separate boxes (with expiration dates clearly marked on their carton content labels as well).

-Amazon also requires a particular arrangement of numbers – MM-DD-YYYY or MM-YYYY — on all of their items.
+Amazon also requires a particular arrangement of expiration date formats — MM-DD-YYYY or MM-YYYY — on all of their items.
 If you have a different way of printing, you’ll have to cover that with a label that matches Amazon’s desired format.
 Depending on the volumes you sell on Amazon, it may be worth shifting your format to match theirs to save time.
 It’s also important to note that any manufactured date on the product must be covered with a label with the expiration date (in the correct format), or you’ll expect delays — or worse, disposal of perfectly good products.

-Also, while you may read MM-YYYY as expiring on the last day of the month, Amazon always considers it to be the FIRST day of the month.
-So, just be sure that you consider this as you schedule your shipments to the Amazon warehouse.
+Also, while you may read MM-YYYY as expiring on the last day of the month, Amazon always considers it to be the first day of the month.
+So, just be sure that you consider this as you (or your fulfillment provider) schedule your shipments to the Amazon warehouse.

 Since everyone knows that Amazon is all about streamlining and consistency, selling time-sensitive products through FBA requires both an eye for detail and a process that emphasizes efficiency.
 Whether you’re selling gourmet ketchup or herbal supplements, you’ll have to build expiration dates into your processes.